o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 `-h, --help`

-show this help message and exit
+Shows the help message.

 `-sp SOURCE_PATH, --source-path SOURCE_PATH`

-The path to the source that you want to make into a template
+The path to the source folder that you want to create into a template.

 `-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`

-The path to the template to create, can be absolute or relative to default templates path
+The path to an existing template you want to create a new template from.
+The path can be absolute or relative to the default templates path.

 `-srp SOURCE_RESTRICTED_PATH, --source-restricted-path SOURCE_RESTRICTED_PATH`

-The path to the source restricted folder.
+The path to the source's restricted folder.

 `-srn SOURCE_RESTRICTED_NAME, --source-restricted-name SOURCE_RESTRICTED_NAME`

-The name of the source restricted folder.
-If supplied this will resolve the --source-restricted-path.
+The name of the source's restricted folder.
+If supplied, you do not need to use the `--source-restricted-path` parameter.

 `-trp TEMPLATE_RESTRICTED_PATH, --template-restricted-path TEMPLATE_RESTRICTED_PATH`

-The path to the templates restricted folder.
+The path to the template's restricted folder.

 `-trn TEMPLATE_RESTRICTED_NAME, --template-restricted-name TEMPLATE_RESTRICTED_NAME`

-The name of the templates restricted folder.
-If supplied this will resolve the --template-restricted- path.
+The name of the template's restricted folder.
+If supplied, you do not need to use the `--template-restricted-path` parameter.

 `-sn SOURCE_NAME, --source-name SOURCE_NAME`

-Substitutes any file and path entries which match the source name within the source-path directory with the ${Name} and ${SanitizedCppName}.Ex: Path substitution --source-name Foo<source-path>/Code/Include/FooBus.h -> <source-path>/Code/Include/${Name}Bus.hEx: File content substitution.class FooRequests -> class ${SanitizedCppName}Requests
+Substitutes any file and path entries that match the source name - ${Name} and ${SanitizedCppName} - in the source-path directory.
+An example of path substitution: `--source-name Foo<source-path>/Code/Include/FooBus.h` -> `<source-path>/Code/Include/${Name}Bus.h`.
+An example of file content substitution: `class FooRequests` -> `class ${SanitizedCppName}Requests`.

 `-srprp SOURCE_RESTRICTED_PLATFORM_RELATIVE_PATH, --source-restricted-platform-relative-path SOURCE_RESTRICTED_PLATFORM_RELATIVE_PATH`

-Any path to append to the --source-restricted- path/<platform> to where the restricted source is.
-EX. --source-restricted-path C:/restricted --source- restricted-platform-relative-path some/folder => C:/restricted/<platform>/some/folder/<source_name>
+A path to append to `SOURCE_RESTRICTED_PATH/<platform>/`, which contains the restricted source.
+For example: `--source-restricted-path C:/restricted --source-restricted-platform-relative-path some/folder` => `C:/restricted/<platform>/some/folder/<source_name>`

 `-trprp TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH, --template-restricted-platform-relative-path TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH`

-Any path to append to the --template-restricted- path/<platform> to where the restricted template source is. --template-restricted-path C:/restricted --template-restricted-platform-relative-path some/folder => C:/restricted/<platform>/some/folder/<template_name>
+A path to append to `TEMPLATE_RESTRICTED_PATH/<platform>`, which contains the restricted template source.
+For example: `--template-restricted-path C:/restricted --template-restricted-platform-relative-path some/folder` => `C:/restricted/<platform>/some/folder/<template_name>`.

 `-kr, --keep-restricted-in-template`

-Should the template keep the restricted platforms in the template, or create the restricted files in the restricted folder, default is False so it will create a restricted folder by default
+If true, creates the restricted platforms in the template folder.
+If false, creates the restricted files in the restricted folder, located at TEMPLATE_RESTRICTED_PATH.
+By default, this parameter is false.

 `-kl, --keep-license-text`

-Should license in the template files text be kept in the instantiation, default is False, so will not keep license text by default.
-License text is defined as all lines of text starting on a line with {BEGIN_LICENSE} and ending line {END_LICENSE}.
+If true, keeps the license text (located in the `template.json` file) in the new template's `template.json` file.
+If false, the license text will not be included.
+By default, this parameter is false.
+The license text is all of the lines of text, starting at {BEGIN_LICENSE} and ending at {END_LICENSE}.

 `-r [REPLACE [REPLACE ...]], --replace [REPLACE [REPLACE ...]]`

-String that specifies A->B replacement pairs.
-Ex. --replace CoolThing ${the_thing} 1723905 ${id} Note: <TemplateName> is the last component of template_path Note: <TemplateName> is automatically ${Name} Note: <templatename> is automatically ${NameLower} Note: <TEMPLATENAME> is automatically ${NameUpper}
+Add A->B replacement pairs.
+FFor example: `--replace MyUsername ${User} 1723905 ${id}`.
+This replaces ${User}with "MyUsername", and ${id} with "1723905".
+Note: <TemplateName> is the last component of the TEMPLATE_PATH.
+The following replacement pairs already exist: <TemplateName> -> ${Name}, <templatename> -> ${NameLower}, <TEMPLATENAME> -> ${NameUpper}.

 `-f, --force`

-Copies to new template directory even if it exist.
+Forces the new template directory to override the existing one, if one exists.

 ## `create-from-template`